ec-europa/europa-component-library/src/website/src/pages/eu/components/list/docs/usage.md

 ## When to use

 - use a description list when the terms in the list require a specific description or explanation
-- on content pages to add additional information (such as latest update on the content of a page) or link to pages of interest
+- on content pages to add additional information(such as latest update on the content of a page) or link to pages of interest

 ## When not to use

 - do not use it for navigation purpose
 - do not use it when items can be ranked, counted or sequenced
-- do not use it when all items have equal value or importance